What Is Edge Computing & Why Does it Matter?

 In a traditional system, all monitoring data headed into the cloud or a corporate server for analysis and processing.
 The cloud or server stored applicable data and discarded unhelpful data.
 The device and the server were always in contact.

 A system like this comes with plenty of drawbacks.
-Organizations could have far more data than their systems can handle.
+Organisations could have far more data than their systems can handle.
 And processing time in faraway locations can lead to performance issues, such as jagged videos or lost alerts.

 Edge computing puts the processing very close to the point of origin.
 It eliminates that constant connection, and the processing happens quickly with few latency problems.
 Companies can focus on delivering a great experience rather than figuring out how to deal with mountains of data.